Cumdach: Soiscél Molaisse

 Detail a panel on the front showing Matthew the Apostle.

-The Soiscél Molaisse, also known as the Sheskill Molash, is the oldest surviving cumdach example largely in its original form, and was made in the early 11th century to hold the gospels of Molaise.
+The Soiscél Molaisse, also known as the Sheskill Molash, is the second oldest surviving cumdach example largely in its original form, and was made in the early 11th century to hold the gospels of Molaise.
 It measures 14.75 cm high, 11.70 cm wide and 8.45 cm thick and was built in three phases.
 The wooden core with a bronze casing dates back to the 8th century, to which silver plaques were fastened with nails and rivets in the 11th century.
 It was reworked again in the 14th or 15th century.

 Some of the figures and other elements date to the 14th century, and can be identified as they were soldered to the plates.
 The top face is mainly silvered bronze and silver-gilt and contains panels the four symbols of the Evangelists in the spaces between a cross.
 Some of the panels are lost; those that remain have gold filigree interlaced knotwork.
 The filigree on the arms of the cross are gilted and decorated with ribbon interlace.
 The ends of the arms were set with gems, now also lost except for one blue stone.
 Two of panels around the sides are lost.
 The two remaining contain interlace and Latin inscription around their borders.
 Its small size indicates that the original object, like the Book of Dimma, was designed to be held in a pocket.